ShenghaoD0081/github-tutorial/README.md

 > - After that you can _c9 README.md_ and editied to your hearts content
 > - _git add FileName_ everytime you add anything, in this case we are editing README.md. **MAKE SURE YOU _GIT INIT_ BEFORE DOING THIS**
 > - After you add it to the staging area you want to commit it
 > - You can do this by doing _git commit -m "Insert Message"_
+> - Use _git remote add origin git@github.com:YourUsername/repo-name.git_ to connect it to your github repo.
+> - Use _git push -u origin master_ so you can start pushing
 > - Bam!
 Your done.
 If you want other people to see this or have a copy saved online, you can use git push to push it to your repository on [GitHub](Github.com)